aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/strokedasharray/_index.md

 ---
 title: SVGBuilderExtensions.StrokeDashArray
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions StrokeDashArray method.
 Sets the stroke-dasharray attribute for an SVG element defining the pattern of dashes and gaps used to paint the stroke
 type: docs
 weight: 2090
 url: /net/aspose.svg.builder/svgbuilderextensions/strokedasharray/
 ---
-## StrokeDashArray&lt;TBuilder&gt;(this TBuilder, params double[]) {#strokedasharray_1}
+## StrokeDashArray&lt;TBuilder&gt;(*this TBuilder, params double[]*) {#strokedasharray_1}

 Sets the 'stroke-dasharray' attribute for an SVG element, defining the pattern of dashes and gaps used to paint the stroke.